joshir/koth-trivia/README.md

 7. What is Peggy's maiden name?
 8. How many men did Cotton kill in WWI?
 9. Which chain of grocery stores features Chuck Mangione, the musician, as a spokesperson?
-10. Where state is Reverend Stroup originally from?
+10. Which state is Reverend Stroup originally from?
 11. In the show, Monsignor Martinez(short for Las Dias Y Los Noches de Monsignor Martinez (The Days and the Nights of Monsignor Martinez in English)), Monsignor Martinez is a Hispanic Catholic priest who is also a mercenary.
 What is his famous catch phrase?
 12. Where do Kahn and Minh Souphanousinphone originally hale from?
 13. Who secretely ate all of Reverend Stroup's lutefisk?